dagronf/DFSearchKit/README.md

 `let newIndexData = indexer.save()`

-#### DFIndexFile
+#### DFSearchIndexFile

-A class inheriting from DFIndex that allows the creation and use of an index on disk
+A class inheriting from DFSearchIndex that allows the creation and use of an index on disk

-* Create a new index file on disk and add some items to id

 ```
 if let indexer = DFSearchIndexFile.create(with: file.fileURL)